Odizinne/ssrc/README.md

-# SSRC - Steam Stream Resolution Changer
+# SSRCL - Steam Stream Resolution Changer for Linux

 Stupid python script written 90% by ChatGPT. (i don't know python at all)